juxor/afaq/markdown/secG2.md

 strike which threatens their power; by every lock-out, by every discharge; by every black-list."_ [Parsons, **Anarchism: Its Philosophy and Scientific Basis**, p.
 105] Ultimately, the workings of capitalism itself provokes resistance to it.
-Even if no anarchist participated in, or help organise, strikes and protests they would occur anyway and the state would inevitably intervene to defend "law and order" and "private property" -- as the history of every class system proves.
+Even if no anarchist participated in, or helped organise, strikes and protests they would occur anyway and the state would inevitably intervene to defend "law and order" and "private property" -- as the history of every class system proves.
 So communist-anarchism does not produce the